 It really hurt, considering I did not have a well-paying job at the time.

-In 2011, I decided to give her some capital to start a business.
+In early 2020, I decided to give her some capital to start a business.
 She drank all the money.
 I was so hurt and disappointed, I swore never to give her a single coin.

 By the grace of God, I finally got married and had a big beautiful wedding.
 She has not stopped drinking and still parties like there is no tomorrow.